 - develop and sustain a body of personal creative project work in any area of art practice

 - build confidence and critical awareness in assessing your creative progress and practice

 - position your work in relation to contemporary fine art contexts and participate confidently in critical discussion

 - explore possible contexts for your work by making relevant applications or submissions if appropriate

 - develop an on-line profile and a personal approach to presenting and representing your work.

 What level is the course and do I need any particular skills?

-To enrol on this course you will have completed a higher level course, such as the Foundation Diploma in Art & Design, the City Lit Fine Art Course, the City Lit sculpture course or equivalent, or have some prior experience working in an art or design context, with an existing portfolio of work.
+To enrol you will have completed a higher-level course, such as the Foundation Diploma in Art & Design, the City Lit Fine Art Course, the City Lit sculpture course or equivalent, or have some prior experience working in an art or design context, with an existing portfolio of work.